allendecid/AIchat/README.md

      var coef=0.7; // coefficient that allows typing errors and associates words with similar stems var weights=1; // 1 assigns weights to words from the csv field, 0 ignores weights.
 ```
 The decider variable can be a number from 0 to 1.
-Likewise for the coef variable that assigns the value of the association of words through the use of the levenshtein distance [levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance "levenshtein distance").
+Likewise for the coef variable that assigns the value of the association of words through the use of the [levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance "levenshtein distance").

 You can customize the variable number values to tune the classification and the responses of your bot.